Flavsditz/real-time-flutter/long_polling_app/README.md

 # Long Polling App

-This is the long polling app example that go together with the Flutter article present in [Softwerker XX]().
+This is the long polling app example that go together with the Flutter article present in [Softwerker 14]().

 ## Usage